adamtawfikcode/tessera/README.md

        - This command creates `tessera.exe`, the executable file.

     4. **Add Tessera to System PATH**
+       - If you downloaded the ZIP file version of the code make sure you extract it and rename the extracted file to "Tessera" and - Optionally - put it in the Program Files folders in the C Drive.
-       - Access "Environment Variables" through system settings.
+       - through system settings, search for "Environment Variables" and access it.
-       - Add the directory containing `tessera.exe` to the `PATH` variable.
+       - Double click the PATH entry and add the directory containing `tessera.exe` to the `PATH` variable.

-       - This allows you to run Tessera from any command prompt or PowerShell window.
+       This allows you to run Tessera from any command prompt or PowerShell window.

     5. **Running Tessera**
        - Open a new Command Prompt or PowerShell window.